ophwug/docs/README.md

 The component we're looking at should be able to self-reset but for whatever reason, it doesn't.

-It is located near the OBD-C port and under to the SOM board.
+It is located near the OBD-C port and under the SOM (System-On-Module) board — the main processing unit of the device.
 It may not be immediately visible until you remove the heatsink which you will need to do.

 In the image below, it is circled in green.
 There are other colored circled components nearby which may be other fuses which may or may not be present in the revision of the hardware you have.